What is Marine and Coastal Science?

 Student research

 Western’s location on the shores of the Salish Sea provides great opportunities for students to really get their feet wet (we do have boots you can borrow, though, if you prefer dry feet).
-You can begin your time at Western with an intensive one-week residential program (the Marine Science Distinguished Scholars Program) at Shannon Point Marine Center where you will be introduced to marine science research and start building the learning community that will support you through your time at WWU.
-New MACS majors who are not Marine Science Scholars will get a similar research experience at Shannon Point Marine Center over Spring Break when they first enter the major.
-Once in the program, MACS students are exposed to a range of research opportunities in the classroom, in faculty labs, and during their capstone project.
+You begin your time in the MACS major with an intensive one-week residential stay at Shannon Point Marine Center, where you will be introduced to marine science research and start building the learning community that will support you through your time in MACS.
+As MACS students continue in the program, they are exposed to a range of research opportunities in the classroom, in faculty labs, and during their capstone project.

 Marine science concepts are generally illustrated through examples from local systems, or through case studies from our regional seas, bringing the oceans and coasts into the classroom.
 Students delve into the concepts they are learning through sampling trips aboard our research vessels, or in the extensive coastal and intertidal areas accessible near the campus and the marine lab.
 Students collect, analyze, and interpret real data A capstone research experience allows them to apply their learning to real-world issues.